Product Benefits

 Chemical Property Similarities and Differences

-THC and CBD both have identical molecular structures, with 21 carbon atoms, 30 hydrogen atoms, and two oxygen atoms.
-Where they differ is in how these atoms are arranged.
+CBD and THC have identical molecular structures but differ in how their atoms are arranged, which is why they affect the body differently.
 This variance in arrangement causes our bodies to receive and react to them differently, which is why CBD and THC have varying effects and benefits for our bodies.

 Both of these chemical compounds bind to neurotransmitters in our brains, nervous system, and throughout our bodies to affect key things like our mood, sleep, pain, memory, immune health, and inflammation.